Spartan army: Classical period

-Spartan shields were in the earlier yeats (7th - 6th centuries BCE) decorated with a personal emblem, as was common in all city states.
+Spartan shields were in the earlier years (7th - 6th centuries BCE) decorated with a personal emblem, as was common in all city states.
 With the development of the morai, each mora had a unique emblem, carried by all its members.
 That of Sparta itself was the face of a gorgon; others were the scorpion, rooster, lions' head, eagle and bulls' head.
 The Spartan king, fighting in the front rank, carried a shield with a sun symbol.
-The fanous 'lambda' was displayed by the end of the Peloponnesian War on the shields of the auxilliary contingents that filled the ranks and made up for the losses.
+The famous 'lambda' was displayed by the end of the Peloponnesian War on the shields of the auxiliary contingents that filled the ranks and made up for the losses.
 Other city states did the same, Athens distributing shields with an alpha or an owl, or Thebes distributing shields with Hercules' club.

 Military families passed on their shields to each generation as family heirlooms.
 The Spartan shields' technical evolution and design evolved from bashing and shield wall tactics.
 They were of such great importance in the Spartan army that while losing a sword and a spear was an exception, to lose a shield was a sign of disgrace.
 Not only did a shield protect the user, but it also protected the whole phalanx formation.
 To come home without the shield was the mark of a deserter; rhipsaspia, or "dropping the shield," was a synonym for desertion in the field.
 Mothers bidding farewell to their sons would encourage them to come back with their shields, often saying goodbyes such as "Son, either with this or on this" (Ἢ τὰν ἢ ἐπὶ τᾶς).
 This saying implied that they should return only in victory, a controlled retreat, or dead, with their body carried upon their shield.